Deep Bayesian inference for seismic imaging with tasks: Validating Bayesian inference

 \subsection{Problem setup}

 With few exceptions, synthetic models often miss realistic statistics of the spatial distribution of the seismic reflectivity.
-To avoid working with over simplified seismic images, we generate ``quasi''-field shot data derived from a 2D subset of the real Kirchhoff time migrated \href{https://wiki.seg.org/wiki/Parihaka-3D}{Parihaka-3D} dataset \citep{Veritas2005, WesternGeco2012} released by the New Zealand government.
-We call our experiment ``quasi'' real because synthetic data is generated from migrated field data that serves as a proxy for the unknown true medium perturbations (cf.~Figure~\ref{true-model}).
-Given these perturbations, shot data is generated with the linearized Born scattering operator for a made up, but realistic, smoothly varying background model $\B{m}_0$ for the squared slowness (cf.~Figure~\ref{smooth-model}).
+To avoid working with over simplified seismic images, we generate ``quasi''-field shot data derived from a 2D subset of the real prestack Kirchhoff time migrated \href{https://wiki.seg.org/wiki/Parihaka-3D}{Parihaka-3D} dataset \citep{Veritas2005, WesternGeco2012} released by the New Zealand government.
+We call our experiment ``quasi'' real because synthetic data is generated from migrated field data that serves as a proxy for the unknown true medium perturbations (Figure~\ref{true-model}).
+Due to the nature of the migration algorithm used to obtain the Parihaka dataset, the amplitudes in the extracted 2D subset are not necessarily consistent with the seismic imaging forward model presented in this paper (equation~\ref{linear-fwd-op}).
+For this reason, we normalized the amplitudes of the extracted seismic image.
+Given these perturbations, shot data is generated with the linearized Born scattering operator for a made up, but realistic, smoothly varying background model $\B{m}_0$ for the squared slowness (Figure~\ref{smooth-model}).
 To ensure good coverage, $205$ shot records are simulated and sampled with a source spacing of $25\, \mathrm{m}$.
 Each shot is recorded over $1.5$ seconds with $410$ fixed receivers sampled at $12.5\, \mathrm{m}$ spread across full survey area.
 The source is a Ricker wavelet with a central frequency of $30\, \mathrm{Hz}$.

-We also add a significant amount of bandwidth-limited noise to the shot data by filtering Gaussian white noise with the source wavelet.
+We also add a significant amount of band-limited noise to the shot data by filtering Gaussian white noise with the source wavelet.
 The resulting signal-to-noise ratio for all data is $-8.74\, \mathrm{dB}$, which is low.
 Figure~\ref{data} shows an example of a single noise-free (Figure~\ref{d-noise-free}) and noisy (Figure~\ref{d-colored-noise}) shot record.